amsarna/amsarna.github.io/README.md

 # amsarna.github.io
 This is the map consisting of some of my favorite destinations.
-Most are located in the Bay Area (in CA), but there's one outlier located in Mississippi.
+Most of the ones I chose were from the Bay Area (in CA), but I did include one location in Mississippi as well.